RL4444/coding_challenge_movie_search/README.md

 End to end tests are ran using cypress - https://cypress.io

-From your terminal window in the root of the project directory run `yarn cypress`
+From your terminal window in the root of the project directory run `yarn cypress` && in a separate terminal window run in the root of the directory `yarn start` -- cypress only works while the server is running

 This should open the cypress app window that will show a testing file called `App-test.spec.js`, which is also found in `./cypress/integration/App-test.spec.js`.
 Edit this file to add or remove more tests.